J.S. Held Acquires Shechter & Everett to Expand Forensic Accounting Capabilities for Family Law Disputes in Florida

 Read MoreFidelity / Crime / Financial Institution Bonds, in a general sense, cover an insured from the willful theft of property, money, and securities by one of their employees or an outside third-party carried out through a variety of means.
-Such fraud can impact myriad industries.
-However, typical industries affected by employee fraud, along with examples, include but are not limited to:

 This article will provide fundamental aspects of a fidelity investigation, from inception to recovery of stolen funds.
 This information is primarily intended to assist:

-When a fidelity claim is being filed, there are several initial steps normally taken by counsel and / or the carrier.
-For each claim, it is necessary for counsel and / or carrier to first carefully review the terms and conditions of the fidelity policy to understand specific coverages, limits, exclusions, and general policy conditions.
-Policies vary across organizations, so it is important to understand each organization’s needs and for brokers and risk managers to ensure that the appropriate coverage is in place before the need arises.
+When a fidelity claim is being prepared or filed, there are several initial steps normally taken by the insured, counsel and / or the carrier claims examiner.
+For each claim, it is necessary for all parties to the claim to first carefully review the terms and conditions of the fidelity policy to understand specific coverages, limits, exclusions, and general policy conditions.
+Policies vary across organizations, so it is important to understand each organization’s needs – and for brokers and risk managers to ensure that the appropriate coverage is in place for an insured – before the need arises.

-As the financial investigators assisting a party at interest to a fidelity claim matter, they defer all coverage interpretation and decisions to counsel and / or carrier.
+As the financial investigators assisting a party at interest to a fidelity claim matter, they defer all coverage interpretation and decisions to counsel and / or the carrier.
 However, the investigators must be familiar with all aspects of the fidelity policy before commencing any probe.

-Some other determinations counsel and carrier make include determining the date of discovery and any subsequent claimed losses, determining whether or not the loss agent has ownership interest in the insured entity.
+Some other determinations that counsel and the carrier make include determining the date of discovery and any subsequent claimed losses, determining whether or not the loss agent has ownership interest in the insured entity.
 They also verify dates of employment of the loss agent and whether that individual had any prior theft issues known to the insured.
-They also determine whether the insured has had continual coverage and if so for how long and at what coverage limits per section.
+They also determine whether the insured has had continual coverage and if so, for how long and at what coverage limits per section.
 They also review for additional coverages like claim preparation expenses as well as responsibilities of insured and insurer.
-The counsel and / or carrier also must be cognizant of any potential subrogation recovery possibilities.
+The insured, counsel and / or carrier also must be cognizant of any potential subrogation recovery possibilities.

 Fidelity insurance protects organizations from financial losses resulting from acts of dishonesty or fraud committed by their employees or third parties.
 Most fidelity insurance policies provide coverage for the following types of claims: